neuro-inc/neuro-cli/README.md

 ## neuro login

-Log into Neuromation Platform.<br/><br/>URL is a platform entrypoint URL.
+Log into Neuro Platform.<br/><br/>URL is a platform entrypoint URL.

 **Usage:**